 B. How Often Should I Change the Oil in My Lawn Mower?

-Regular oil changes are essential to keep your lawn mower’s engine running smoothly.
-The frequency of oil changes depends on your mower’s make and model, as well as how often you use it.
-As a general guideline, most manufacturers recommend changing the oil after every 25 to 50 hours of operation or at the beginning of each mowing season.
+Changing oil regularly keeps your mower’s engine running smoothly.
+The frequency depends on your mower’s make and how often you use it.
+Most manuals suggest changing oil after 25 to 50 hours or at the start of mowing season.

 C. What Happens If I Don’t Change the Oil Regularly?